Everyone should be able to access healthcare.

 There are Community Health Centres (CHCs) that provide services to people and families without immigration status.
 If registered with a CHC, they can speak with their primary care provider regarding vaccines.

-Toronto Public Health also offers free vaccine clinics for adults and children that need vaccines for school.
+Toronto Public Health also offers free vaccine clinics for children that need vaccines for school.
 If you do not have OHIP, make an appointment at one of their clinics.

 Accessing Emergency Healthcare